hansjoergkeser/beermat-appium-tests/README.md

 # Beermat Appium Tests

-Appium tests showing the power of manipulating the sqlite database of an android sample app.
+Appium tests showing the power of manipulating the sqlite database of an Android sample app.

-This sample project may help QA engineers and in general developers in the android mobile app area.
+This sample project may help QA engineers and in general developers in the Android mobile app area.
 The main idea consists of saving time during taking screenshots of an Android App to be presented on the Google Play Store.

 The idea for this project came up by one of the inspiring newsletters from Jonathan Lipps: